jfe726/extending-monitoring/lab2/README.md

 ### Step 2.3: Download ActiveGate:

-Download the ActiveGate installer from Dynatrace to your compute engine instance.
+Download the ActiveGate installer from Dynatrace to instance-activegate.

 <br>